kb5465/mashHF/README.md

 **Population Genetics for Heart Failure: A Multi-Trait Analysis of Rare, Protein-Coding Variants**
 Kiran J. Biddinger | Princeton University, 2025

-The project uses exome-sequencing data from the UK Biobank to identify loss-of-function (LoF) variants associated with heart failure (HF), leveraging both single-trait burden tests and a novel multi-trait implementation of the mash framework.
+The project uses exome-sequencing data from the UK Biobank to identify loss-of-function (LoF) variants associated with heart failure (HF), leveraging both single-trait burden tests and a multi-trait implementation of the mash framework.

 ---